lmac-1/lmac-1/README.md

 ## About me

 Hi there, I'm Lucy 👋🏻.
 I'm a British software developer living in Cali, Colombia with professional experience building applications with React, Next.js, MongoDB, and PostgreSQL.
 I’m also a technical writer with experience writing comprehensive documentation.
 I love making things easy for everyone to understand 🤓.
-In my free time, I enjoy writing technical and non-technical blog posts, contributing to open source projects and salsa dancing!
+In my free time, I enjoy writing technical and non-technical blog posts, contributing to open source projects, freediving and salsa dancing!

 ## Latest blog posts